The-Doughnut/PictureViewerVisualBasic/README.md

 # Can do "Open with", or use as main Viewer
 Perfect if you somehow got rid of your UWP image viewer (it sucks anyways).

+# How to run
+Download the zip file in the Releases section, unzip and run the executable with all the dll files in the same directory.

 # How to compile
 I was lazy so I only uploaded the one vb file containing the code.
 All you have to do is to design the window yourself and make sure the names of the items are correct.